sanghyun-son/ntire-2020-deblur-mobile/README.md

 $ python convert_model.py --save_to deblur_256.tflite --test example/input_256.png

 Additional arguments:
-    --load_from : Path to the model checkpoint --save_to : Path to the TFLite model to be saved --test : Path to the input image to be fed
+    -l, --load_from : Path to the model checkpoint
+    -s, --save_to   : Path to the TFLite model to be saved -t, --test      : Path to the input image to be fed -q, --quantize  : Post-training quantization option (weight, integer, integer_full, fp16)
 ```

 We note that this step is dependent on **image resolution**.